tubwreck/Picture/README.md

 [Detailed info on using ggame](http://brythonserver.github.io/ggame/)

-Note: this challenge will be tested for your name and sources only.
+Note: this challenge will be *automatically* tested for your name and sources *only*.